hosgha/Interview/Technical_Interview_Handbook.md

 **Multithreading** and **Asynchronous Programming** are two different programming paradigms used to achieve **concurrency** and **parallelism** in computer systems.

 ### Parallel Programming:
-This is all about multiple tasks **running on multiple cores simultaneously**.
-Parallel programming involves breaking down a computational task into smaller parts that can be executed simultaneously,
+This is all about multiple tasks **running on multiple cores simultaneously** (parallel programming involves breaking down a computational task into smaller parts that can be executed simultaneously)

 ### Concurrency:
 - Concurrency is a concept where several tasks appear to run simultaneously, **but not necessarily in parallel**.